 Independent from other debt categories, an insolvency does not trigger an acceleration of covered bonds.
-In case derivatives are registered in the cover pool, they remain in force notwithstanding the issuer's bankruptcy, liquidation, or resolution.
+In case derivatives are registered in the cover pool, they remain in force notwithstanding the issuer's bankruptcy, liquidation, or resolution and continue to rank pari passu with covered bonds.